UrbanCode/velocity-info/index.md

----
 NOTE: This content is geared towards community engagement.
-Please refer to version specific product documentation for production details.
+Please refer to version specific product documentation for details.

 #### [>> Plugin Documentation](https://www.urbancode.com/plugins/?search=&product_filter%5B%5D=811)
 #### [>> HCL Documentation](https://urbancode.hcldoc.com/)
 #### [>> IBM Documentation](https://www.ibm.com/support/knowledgecenter/SSCKX6)

-#### \>> Look for the help icon in the upper right of Velocity's header to find links to Documentation, Getting started, and About information.
+#### \>> Also, look for the help icon in the upper right of Velocity's header to find links to Documentation, Getting started, and About information.
 ![Documentation can be accessed in the upper right of Velocity](workbooks/general/docs.png)

 ---